hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 ## About Backups

-Terraform Enterprise's backup utility backs up all of the data stored in a Terraform Enterprise installation, including both the blob storage and the PostgreSQL database.
+Terraform Enterprise's backup utility backs up all of the data stored in a Terraform Enterprise installation, including both the blob storage (Terraform workspace state) and the PostgreSQL database.
 It does not back up the the installation configuration.

 ### API Authentication Token